 He is a barrister and a bencher (senior member) of Middle Temple, where he is active in training junior members of the Bar.

-Category champion for The Skills Award
+Category Champion for The Project Delivery Excellence Award

 Permanent Secretary, Cabinet Office